ekirkilevics/itrust/iTrust/testing-libs/Readme.txt

 Any jars needed in production should be in the WebRoot/WEB-INF/lib folder.

-Also, the MySQL driver needs to be in Tomcat's shared library (see deployment instructions)
+Also, the MySQL driver needs to be in Tomcat's shared library (see deployment instructions).

+Please don't mix the jars in these folders.